 The difference between my initial design thinking, vs architect's.
 I do prefer the V2. :)

-The public park on Telegraph Hill where Coit Tower was built, once called Pioneer Park, was an observation and signalling station in 1849, and was dedicated to the city in 1876 as open space.
+The public park on Telegraph Hill where Coit Tower was built, once called Pioneer Park, was an observation and signaling station in 1849, and was dedicated to the city in 1876 as open space.
 A narrow two lane paved road curls around the hill in the residential neighborhood and arrives at the top of the hill at the parking circle.
 The parking area is bounded by a sidewalk and a low wall that divides the public area from the landscaped slope down.
 In the center of the parking area is a 1957 statue of Christopher Columbus surrounded by a marble wall and concrete walkway.